argyili/argyili.github.io/_pages/about.md

 ## Latest News

-June 2023 - Grant for Humanware student driven interdisciplinary research "リーダードローンによるドローン群の協調運搬システムの提案" accepted
+June 2023 - Grant for Humanware student driven interdisciplinary research "Cooperative transport system for drone swarms using leader drones" accepted

 May 2023 - Coauthored Paper accepted for presentation in <em>SMC 2023</em>